MariusSchiffer/esp32-keyble/README.md

 - /state as strings; locked, unlocked, open, unknown
 - /task working; if the lock has already received a command to be executed, waiting; ready to receive a command

 The /task endpoint is usefull, because the ESP toggles between WiFi and BLE connections.
-If the bridge is connected to WiFi and recieves a command via MQTT, it disables WiFi, connects to the lock via BLE and reconnects after the BLE task has finished and publishes the new state to the mqtt endpoints.
+If the bridge is connected to WiFi and recieves a command via MQTT, it disables WiFi, connects to the lock via BLE, reconnects after the BLE task has finished and publishes the new state to the mqtt broker.

 TODO
 - register user feature
 - error handling
+- more endpoints like IP, uptime, etc.
-- a nice 3D prited housing
+- a nice 3D printed housing

+Beside the ESP32 solutions, I have a modded verison of oyooyo's first implementaion running on a Pi Zero, with 5 locks permanently connected at the same time a (Batterys last around 2 month).
+The locks are managed with Node Red and integrated in a Loxone Smart Home with a Doorbird and an external RFID reader.
+If I have time I will upload this to github too.

 Have fun!